alicjaala/Ksiazka_z_przepisami/README.md

 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is for educational purposes only.